tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 In my estimation, yes.
 With the implementation of proposer-based timestamps, all validators now produce signatures on only one of two messages:

-1. A [CanonicalVote][canonical-vote] where the BlockID is the hash of the block or
+1. A [CanonicalVote][canonical-vote-proto] where the BlockID is the hash of the block or
 2. A `CanonicalVote` where the `BlockID` is nil.

 The block structure can be updated to perform hashing and validation in a new